 Facility Affiliates support the mission of CCEC to stimulate research and influence practices and policies that enhance the well-being of children’s cognitive, social-emotional and physical development.
 Their research and teaching practices align with the center’s commitment to improve children’s learning and development at home, in school and out in the community.
 Interested in becoming a CCEC Faculty Affiliate?
 Contact Janelle Williamson at Williamson.email@example.com

-- Elizabeth Cooksey – Professor of Sociology
+- Elizabeth Cooksey – Professor and Director of CHRR, Department of Sociology

-- Eugenia Costa-Giomi - Professor, Music Education
+- Eugenia Costa-Giomi - Professor and Interim Director of the School of Music, Music Education

 - Xin Feng - Associate Professor, Department of Human Sciences